Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-JnR3oHKDQi0.md

 ### Transcript

-> does sanctum and satisfactory exist in the same universe i don't know actually i don't think so but i'm not the one writing the story that's hannah, so she's like the only one who knows i guess but, i don't think so
+> does sanctum and satisfactory exist in the same universe I don't know actually I don't think so but I'm not the one writing the story that's hannah, so she's like the only one who knows I guess but, I don't think so